ska-sa/spead2/doc/dev-recv-destruction.rst

 This prevents use-after-free errors because the stream cannot be destroyed without first stopping, and stopping locks the mutex.
 Hence, the stream cannot disappear asynchronously during step 3.
 Note that it can, however, stop during step 3 if the completion handler causes it to stop.
+Some protection is added for this: :cpp:func:`stream::add_packet_handler::add_packet` will not immediately stop the stream if a stop packet is received; instead, it will stop it when the :cpp:class:`stream::add_packet_handler` is destroyed.

 Using shared pointers in this way can add overhead because atomically incrementing and decrementing reference counts can be expensive, particularly if it causes cache line migrations between processor cores.
-To minimise reference count manipulation, the :cpp:class:`~spead2::recv::reader` class encapsulates this workflow in its :cpp:class:`~spead2::recv::reader::bind_handler` member function, which provides the facilities to move the shared pointer along a linear chain of completion handlers so that the reference count does not need to be adjusted.
+To minimise reference count manipulation, the :cpp:class:`reader` class encapsulates this workflow in its :cpp:func:`~reader::bind_handler` member function, which provides the facilities to move the shared pointer along a linear chain of completion handlers so that the reference count does not need to be adjusted.